Inder12801/quadB-assignment-inderjeet/README.md

-# TV Shows Explorer
+# Moviespur

-**TV Shows Explorer** is a React JS application that utilizes the TVMaze API to display a list of shows and their details.
+**Moviespur** is a React JS application that utilizes the TVMaze API to display a list of shows and their details.
 It is completely responsive web design for mobile devices.

 features a two-screen structure, where the first screen shows basic information about each show, and the second screen displays a detailed summary of a selected show.
 Users can also book movie tickets for a chosen show through a form.